hexian000/kcptun-libev/README.md

 	1. Should be tuned according to RTT.
 	2. For enthusiasts, you can start an idle client with loglevel >= 5 and wait 1 minute to check the theoretical bandwidth of current window values.
 	3. On systems with very little memory, you may need to reduce it to save memory.
-- "kcp.nodelay": Default to 1.
+- "kcp.nodelay": Enabled by default.
+Note that this is not an equivalent to `TCP_NODELAY`.
 - "kcp.interval":
 	1. Since we run KCP differently, the recommended value is longer than the previous implementation.
 This will save some CPU power.
 	2. This option is not intended for [traffic shaping](https://en.wikipedia.org/wiki/Traffic_shaping).
 For Linux, check out [sqm-scripts](https://github.com/tohojo/sqm-scripts) for it.
 Read more about [CAKE](https://man7.org/linux/man-pages/man8/CAKE.8.html).